-Some Grants require matching funds from the university.
-The source of the University's matching share is usually detailed in the grant award documents.
-Matching Fund amounts are transferred by Financial Services on a regular basis as specified by the Office of University Research Services (OURS).
+Some Grants may require matching funds from the university.
+The source of the University's share is detailed in the grant award documents.
+Matching Fund amounts are handled by Financial Services on a regular basis as specified by OSPR.

 Can Grant Funds Be Transferred?

-Transferring funds from Grants to a different department is possible under limited circumstances.
+OSPR may approve the transfer of funds from Grants to a different department under limited circumstances.

-- However, a fund transfer can be processed to reimburse a department if the department has incurred expenses on behalf of the grant and sufficient documentation is on file.
-It is the department's responsibility to maintain supporting documentation.
+- A fund transfer can be processed to reimburse a department if the department has incurred expenses on behalf of the grant and the department has maintained sufficient supporting documentation.

-Financial Services PSTeam then receives the grant documents and creates a unique numerical designation for the project or grant in the PeopleSoft Financials System.
-Through use of these unique numbers and the account categories, the system allows expendable budgets to be established at varying levels of detail that can be used to control expenditures and disbursements, track encumbrances charged to the grant, and generate monthly reports.
+Financial Services PSTeam uses the submitted forms to create a unique numerical designation for the project or grant in the PeopleSoft Financials System.
+These unique numbers and account categories allow expendable budgets to be established at varying levels of detail that are used to control expenditures and disbursements, track encumbrances charged to the grant, and generate monthly reports.

-When a new numerical designation for a Grant is created and the approved budget appropriations are entered, all concerned personnel including the department chair, Office of University Research Services, and the person in charge (responsible person) of the grant are notified via e-mail about the creation of the unique number representing the Grant.
-Signatures of the responsible personnel for the grant are registered with the Financial Services Accounts Payable Office.
-At this point, funds can be expended from the grant by following the same university/state approval procedures used by any other department.
+Once the new Grant number has been created and the approved budget appropriations are entered, all parties including the department chair, OSPR, and the person in charge (responsible person) of the grant are notified via e-mail.
+Signatures authorized to expend funds from the grant are registered in Financial Services signature database.
+Funds expended from the grant follow the same university-state approval procedures used by any other department.

 How are Goods & Services Charged to a Grant; and, are there any Restrictions?

-- VISA Procurement Card: Under the University's VISA Procurement Card Program, faculty and staff may obtain individual credit cards to make purchases that can be reallocated to their Grant subject to limits and restrictions set by the State.
-To learn more about the program and/or to apply for a card, contact the Procurement Office at 410-704-4231.
+- VISA Procurement Card: Under the University's VISA Procurement Card Program, faculty and staff may obtain individual credit cards to make purchases that can be reallocated to the Grant subject to limits and restrictions set by the State.
+To learn more about the program or to apply for a card, contact Procurement at 410-704-3492.

 Requisition Process: Purchases exceeding the credit

-limits of the VISA card (usually $5000) must be made by submitting
+limits ($5000) of the VISA card must be made by submitting